jara001/f1tenth-rules/rules_v3.md

 These rules apply for all official in-person RoboRacer competitions.

-With every competition instance, these rules might be altered by specific / additional rules.
-In parts where both documents contradict, additional rules take preference. <!--who officially communicates rules and how are they communicated?-->
+The rules used in a competition are posted on the competition website along with a link to the specific version in the rules repository.

-The rules used in a competition are posted on the competition website with a link to the specific version in the rules repository.
+    - Note that competition rules may be versioned differently, e.g., by having a changelog.
     - _General rules should not change after announcing them.
 Competition rules may change even later._
     - _Note: It is better to remove / relax something.
 It should not ADD more constraints._